-So treat them like different issues.
-Take my free 7 minute anxiety test to learn more about your anxiety, and strongly consider the same diet and exercise activities that you would use to fight your weight gain.
+So treat them as different issues.
+Take my free 7-minute anxiety test to learn more about your anxiety, and strongly consider the same diet and exercise activities that you would use to fight your weight gain.

 Possible Causes of Obesity From Anxiety

-What's interesting is that anxiety may actually increase your metabolism slightly, which conceivably would lead to an increase in weight loss, not weight gain.
-Anxiety puts your entire body in fight or flight mode, preparing you to run away or fight in a moment's notice.
+What's interesting is that anxiety may increase your metabolism slightly, which conceivably would lead to an increase in weight loss, not weight gain.
+Anxiety puts your entire body into fight or flight mode, preparing you to run away or fight at a moment's notice.
 That theoretically increases your anxiety and uses up your body's energy stores.

-- Eating Coping – There are many people that find that eating helps them cope with anxiety.
+- Eating Coping Many people find that eating helps them cope with anxiety.
 That's because eating can release "positive feeling" neurotransmitters in some people, causing them to look at eating as a coping tool for anxiety.
 The more you eat, the more weight you gain, thus causing obesity.

 Remember that the two can also develop independently, or for similar reasons.
 Inactivity (a lack of exercise, usually) really does start to cause a significant increase in anxiety symptoms and an increase in obesity, as can poor diet, and those issues are can contribute to both conditions simultaneously without one technically causing the other.